SEX CRIMES UNIT

 The film cross cuts between the department’s everyday goings-on with historical facts about the how our laws in regards to sexual assaults came to be, how they’ve changed over the years, and the gaping holes still left to fill.
 This is all courtesy of the two outstanding people who helped to revolutionize the justice system: Manhattan District Attorney Robert M. Morgenthau and the unit’s first chief Linda Fairstein.
 Our laws, which have only been around since 1975, need constant adjusting as rape kits keep piling up (there is a 15,000 kit backlog in NYC alone).

 At the heart of SEX CRIMES UNIT is Natasha Alexenko, who was attacked and raped at gunpoint while entering her New York City apartment building.
 She survived, but her assailant went free.
 Understandably, it changed her forever.
 She is the film’s bravest soul and led the way for a groundbreaking case regarding prosecuting with DNA evidence.
 “This is not the definition of who you are,” she states.

 Everyone (especially females) should watch this powerful film.
 It’s an informative education on something that is unfortunately becoming more and more of a prevalent crime (one in six women will be the victim of sexual assault).
-Filled with hope, it also captures some very lighthearted moments from the unit’s District Attorneys: Discussing ROCK OF LOVE; fretting over a child’s college financing; talking baseball; obsessing about their weight.
+Filled with hope, it also captures some very lighthearted moments from the unit’s District Attorneys: Discussing ROCK OF LOVE, sports, their kids and everything else on the “normal” side of their lives.
 It’s a perfectly paced, groundbreaking documentary.

 5 out of 5